A Perron-Frobenius Theorem for Strongly Aperiodic Stochastic Chains: Main Results

+We have thus shown that if the infinite flow graph of $\{A(k)\}_{k=0}^\infty$ is not connected, it is not ergodic.
+It now follows from Theorem 1 in~\cite{blackwell1945finite} that if the infinite flow graph of $\{A(k)\}_{k=0}^\infty$ is not connected, then the chain does not admit a unique absolute probability sequence. \end{proof}

-Like Theorem~\ref{thm:main}, Theorem~\ref{thm:uniqueness} closely parallels an assertion of the Perron-Frobenius theorem.
-In view of Proposition~\ref{prop:original}, the original theorem asserts that, if a matrix describes a static network that is reciprocal and whose infinite flow graph is connected, then its principal left eigenvector is unique.
-Analogously, Theorem~\ref{thm:uniqueness} asserts that, if a stochastic chain describes a time-varying network that is approximately reciprocal and whose infinite flow graph is connected, then its absolute probability sequence is unique.
+Theorem~\ref{thm:uniqueness} parallels the uniqueness assertion of the Perron-Frobenius theorem.
+In view of Remark~\ref{rem:original}, the classical theorem asserts that, if a matrix describes a static network that is reciprocal and whose infinite flow graph is connected, then its principal left eigenvector is unique.
+Analogously, Theorem~\ref{thm:uniqueness} asserts that, if a stochastic chain describes a time-varying network that is approximately reciprocal and whose infinite flow graph is connected, its absolute probability sequence is unique.

-Besides, it is worth noting that stochastic chains that are approximately reciprocal and whose infinite flow graphs are connected are a time-varying analog of irreducible matrices (this follows immediately from Lemma~\ref{lem:quite_obvious}).
-Therefore, we shall henceforth use the term \textit{irreducible chains} to refer to such chains.
+Besides, it is worth noting that approximately reciprocal chains whose infinite flow graphs are connected are a time-varying analog of irreducible matrices{.
+This is because, as shown in~\cite{touri2012product,touri2013product}, every static irreducible chain (i.e., every stochastic chain $\{A(k)\}_{k=0}^\infty$ for which there exists an irreducible matrix $A_0$ such that $A(k)=A_0$ for all $k\in\N_0$) is approximately reciprocal with a connected infinite flow graph.
+Therefore, we shall henceforth use the term \textit{irreducible chains} to refer to (either static or non-static) stochastic chains that are approximately reciprocal with connected infinite flow graphs.

+{\begin{remark} Recall the stochastic chain $\{A(k)\}_{k=0}^\infty$ defined in Example~\ref{eg:one}.
+It can be verified that the infinite flow graph of this chain is connected.
+It follows from Example~\ref{eg:one} that $\{A(k)\}_{k=0}^\infty$ is irreducible but not $B$-connected.
+Hence, our notion of irreducibility is more general than that of $B$-connectivity. \end{remark}}